ericsonga/APCSAReview/_sources/Array2dBasics/Array2dCodePractice.rst

         .. tab:: Answer

-           First we want to create a loop that iterates through all of the outer arrays, or the rows using ``arrayName.length``.
+           Create a loop that iterates through all of the outer arrays, or the rows using ``arrayName.length``.

-           Then to iterate through the inner arrays, or columns, we use ``arrayName[number].length`` and set number to the place in the outer array we are looking at.
+           Then iterate through the inner arrays, or columns, using ``arrayName[0].length``.
-           This is important because the loop will iterate up until the length of each inner array.

            .. activecode::  arr2DEx6a
               :language: java